Vytrx13/GameEX-Arquive/README.md

 # GameEX-Arquive
-simple game finder webside
+simple game finder website

 to run it locally:

 add your api key to index.js

-you can get you key here: https://www.giantbomb.com/api/
+you can get your key here: https://www.giantbomb.com/api/

 on terminal: